01 of 12

 Continue to 7 of 12 below.

-- Place the dowel through the hole in the center of the paper dahlia.
+- Place the dowel through the hole in the center of the top of the paper dahlia flower head.

-- Put a bit of hot glue under the yellow flower head to attach it securely to the top of the purple dahlia.
+- Put a bit of hot glue under the yellow flower center (disc floret) to attach it securely to the top of the purple dahlia.

 07 of 12